Game Theory in Trading

 Most trading strategies put their emphasis on finding out when to enter the market.
 Whether it’s technical or fundamental, everyone is looking for an entry signal.
 However, this only covers half of the trade.

-As any trader knows, there are two parts of any trade: getting in the market, and getting out of the market.
-Arguably, the more important of these actions is the last one; since that ultimately is where you decide to take profit or stop loss.
+As any trader knows, there are two parts of any trade: getting into the market and getting out of the market.
+Arguably, the more important of these actions is the last one, since that ultimately is where you decide to take profit or stop loss.

 Using a strategy in reverse

-Many strategies can be re-purposed from giving you an entry signal to giving you an exit signal.
-If, for example, you use your strategy to find points to buy in the market; you can use a sell signal from the same strategy as an exit.
+Many strategies can be repurposed from providing an entry signal to providing an exit signal.
+If, for example, you use your strategy to find points to buy in the market, you can use a sell signal from the same strategy as an exit.

 However, that’s a simple solution to a more complex problem that still puts the emphasis on entry and not exit.